 - Bake for 40-55 minutes.
 Baking times vary greatly depending on the pan you’re using.
 A thick ceramic pan (as pictured) will take longer than a metal springform pan.
 Keep an eye on yours.
 The cake is done when the edges are browned and a toothpick inserted in the center comes out clean.
 If you find the top of the cake is browning too quickly in the oven, loosely cover it with aluminum foil.

-- Remove the cake from the oven and set on a wire rack to cool for 10-15 minutes.
+- Remove the cake from the oven and set on a wire cooling rack to cool for 10-15 minutes.

 - Make the icing: As the cake slightly cools, you can make the icing by whisking the icing ingredients together until smooth.
 Add more milk/cream/orange juice to thin out if needed.
 Drizzle icing over cake while it’s still warm.
 Slice and serve.